gethugothemes/parsa-hugo/README.md

 <!-- ## Parsa Hugo Powered Websites

+View all the websites powered by Parsa Hugo [here](https://github.com/themefisher/parsa-hugo/wiki/All-parsa-hugo-Powered-Websites) -->
+## Add your website to the Gethugothemes showcase
-View all the websites powered by Parsa Hugo [here](https://github.com/themefisher/parsa-hugo/wiki/All-parsa-hugo-Powered-Websites).
-Want to submit your own website powered by Parsa Hugo?
-You can submit it [here](https://github.com/themefisher/parsa-hugo/discussions/51). -->
+Want to submit your own website powered by Parsa Hugo to the Gethugothemes showcase?
+You can submit it [here](https://gethugothemes.com/showcase).

 <!-- licence -->
 ## License